Really-Simple-Plugins/really-simple-ssl/readme.txt

 * Activate this plugin
 * Enable SSL with one click

-Aways backup before you go!
+Always backup before you go!
 If you do not have a sound backup policy, start having one!
 For a snapshot, install duplicator.

 = Love Really Simple SSL? =
 Hopefully this plugin save you some hours of work.
-If you want to support the continuing development of this plugin, you might consider buying the [premium](https://www.really-simple-ssl.com/pro/), which includes some cool features like the mixed content scan, the option to enable HTTP Strict Transport Security and more detailed feedback on the configuration page.
+If you want to support the continuing development of this plugin, you might consider buying the [premium](https://www.really-simple-ssl.com/pro/), which includes some cool features:
+* The mixed content scan, which shows you what you have to do if you don't have the green lock yet
+* The option to enable HTTP Strict Transport Security
+* The option to configure your site for the HSTS preload list
+* Mixed Content Fixer for the back-end
+* More detailed feedback on the configuration page.
+* Premium support

 = What does the plugin actually do =
 * The plugin handles most issues that Wordpress has with ssl, like the much discussed loadbalancer issue, or when there are no server variables set at all.